 The site investigation work shall be carried out using modern methods and equipment and by fully competent staff under the supervision of a qualified Contractor’s Representative.
 The equipment employed shall be such as to provide the necessary data.

-In the wastewater treatment plant, the number of vertical test borings shall be a minimum of 10 and the borehole depths shall be 30 m or bedrock depth plus 5 m penetration into sound bedrock, whichever is smaller.
+Geotechnical investigations shall be carried out in accordance with the methodology described in Section 1.4.2 of Document No. 1.
+The number and depth of boreholes shall be determined based on the location, function, foundation depth, and structural load of each facility unit, in line with the criteria stated therein.

 Standards and rules

 The Contractor shall carry out the investigations, tests and reports according to the following codes, standards and specifications.